 - Anesthesia after effects.

 - Transient bacteremia (colon bacteria reaching the blood).

-- Risk factors such as being a female, having a chronic disease, older ages, and prolonged colonoscopy procedures.
+- Risk factors include being female, having a chronic disease, older age, and prolonged colonoscopy procedures.

 1. Anesthesia after effects.